Nonprofit Resources

 • Define what types of contributions will be allowed.
 To be tax-deductible, contributions must be made to the program, not to a specific individual or family.

 • Decide what types of need will receive support.
-Typically, assistance is allowed for basic needs such as shelter, food, clothing, and medical.
+Typically, assistance is allowed for basic needs such as shelter, food, clothing, and medical expenses.

 • Develop adequate criteria for determining individual need.